example42/example42.github.io/_posts/2019-09-10-tp-install-anything-and-configure.md

 The tp command might be nice to play around and test the status of apps managed via tp, but it's inside Puppet manifests where the tp defines can give real help in configuring our applications.

+#### The tp defines

-In your classes, typically in your profiles to manage a specific application you can manage the package, service, configuration files triple with:
+In your classes, typically in your profiles for specific applications you can manage the package, service, configuration files triple with:

     # Manage package (and relevant repos if needed) and service
     tp::install { 'openssh': }